HI-OD2A-P2P/NSDUH-Processing/README.md

 ## General info on what this is and how it works:

-SAMHDA: Substance Abuse and Mental Health Data Archive
+SAMHDA: Substance Abuse and Mental Health Data Archive <br>
-NSDUH: National Survey on Drug Use and Health
+NSDUH: National Survey on Drug Use and Health <br>
-RDAS: Restricted-Use Data Access System
+RDAS: Restricted-Use Data Access System <br>

 This program gathers SAMHDA NSDUH data via the RDAS API on both the state and county level, as well as processing the SAMHDA NSDUH shapefile data.